AgustinAllamanoCosta/fork-newin/README.md

 ## Contributing

-Help to improve *neWin* are mostly welcome.
+Help to improve *neWin* is absolutelly welcome!
 Please open an issue if you have issues or suggestions.

-Most of all, as I have no time or way to support other distros / platforms, it would be great if someone can implement the MacOS or other Linux consoles (eg gnome-terminal).
+Most of all, as I have no time or way to support other distros / platforms, it would be great if someone can implement the MacOS and other Linux consoles (eg gnome-terminal).
 PRs (with tests) are mostly welcome.

 ## References